iocafe/iocafe-doc/source/hardware/connectors/spi/spi-connector-A.rst

 SPI connector A
 ==================================

+Ready products use the SPI bus for communication between chips on same PCB, it is wired case by case.
+Anyhow, while prototyping it is convinient to have a specified pinout: Connector for test PCBs and specific pin order for breadboard.
+This allows switching SPI device - microcontroller setups quickly.

 SPI interface uses 2x5 FC-10P 2.54mm dual row IDC sockets connectors.

 Connectors soldered to both microcontroller and device PCB boards are male.